crisdanrodriguez/brain_tumor_classification/README.md

 The project works with engineered image features instead of deep learning.
 It includes:

-- a feature extraction pipeline based on first-order statistics and GLCM texture descriptors
+- A feature extraction pipeline based on first-order statistics and GLCM texture descriptors
-- a stacking implementation built with `scikit-learn`
+- A stacking implementation built with `scikit-learn`
-- a manual stacking implementation that recreates the ensemble logic from scratch
+- A manual stacking implementation that recreates the ensemble logic from scratch
-- an exploratory notebook for analysis of the engineered dataset
+- An exploratory notebook for analysis of the engineered dataset

 The repository currently contains the image dataset under [`data/`](./data), the derived feature table at [`data/brain_tumor_dataset.csv`](./data/brain_tumor_dataset.csv), the Python package under [`src/`](./src), complementary material under [`docs/`](./docs), and basic automated tests under [`tests/`](./tests).